| distribution theory the neoclassical, or marginalist, theory

 they are able to raise the bargaining power of weak groups of workers and prevent them

 from lagging behind the others.
+Interest

-The earnings of capital are determined by various factors.
+and profit The earnings of capital are determined by various factors.
 Capital stems from two

 sources: from saving (by households, financial institutions, and businesses) and from the